Faith In Mind

 and each contains in itself the whole world.

-If you do not discriminate between coarse and fine
+If you do not discriminate between coarse and fine,

-you will not be tempted to prejudice and opinion.
+And you will not be tempted to prejudice and opinion.

 To live in the Great Way is neither easy nor difficult,

-The faster they hurry, the slower they go;
+The faster they hurry, the slower they go,

-and clinging (attachment) cannot be limited.
+and clinging cannot be limited.

-Even to be attached to the idea of enlightenment
+Even to be attached to the idea of enlightenment is to go astray.

-Just let things be in their own way,
+Surrender with ease.
+Let things be in their own way,

 and there will be neither coming nor going.

-and you will walk freely.
+and you will walk freely without any fear.

-for everything is murky and unclear.
+the truth is hidden, for everything is murky and unclear.

-And the burdensome practice of judging
+And the burdensome practice of judging,

 brings annoyance and weariness.

-What benefit can be derived
+What benefit can be derived from distinctions?

 If you wish to move in the One Way,